B2. Operations

 • How did you solve the problem?

-• Do you think you have found all possible distributions?
+• Do you think you have found all possible combinations?
 Why or why not?

-• How did you manage not to repeat the same distribution twice?
+• How did you manage to not repeat the same combinations twice?

 • How is this problem similar to what we did when we recited the rhyme?

-Meet with the teams when they are finished to verify the allocations they have made.
+Meet with the teams when they are finished to verify their solutions.

-Encourage students to find other ways to divide the birds into the two nests if the work is incomplete.
+Encourage students to find other ways to divide the birds into the two nests if their work is incomplete.

 Consolidation of Learning